Parura5726/s4s-2024/README.md

 Edit the `app/Dockerfile` to set the host environment variables, then run the `build-images.sh` script (requires podman and buildah installed).

-You can now run `docker compose up`, but it is highly recommended to run a TLS stripper (for example [nginx](https://nginx.org)) to support https (an example configuration is provided).
+You can now run `docker compose up`, but it will likely not work without a TLS stripper, for example [nginx](https://nginx.org), for which a configuration is provided (assuming a self-signed certificate is located at /etc/ssl/certs/selfsigned.crt)

 Now, you can access the website on <https://localhost/s4s>.